abstract gray background

 As coined by an ancient Greek philosopher, one constant in life is change.
 In the world of pharmacovigilance (PV), the need for change comes from both the outside world (e.g., changing regulations), as well as closer to home (e.g., new products, technology upgrades, mergers and acquisitions, and outsourcing initiatives).

-Managing change within a highly compliance-sensitive area can be a daunting prospect for even the most seasoned PV professional, but as an established and experienced vendor, PPD is here to help.
+Managing change within a highly compliance-sensitive area can be a daunting prospect for even the most seasoned PV professional, but as an established and experienced vendor, the PPD™ clinical research business of Thermo Fisher Scientific is here to help.

-On an almost weekly basis, PPD establishes relationships with clients who are new to PV outsourcing, or who have taken the bold step of transitioning work to a new PV vendor.
+On an almost weekly basis, we establish relationships with clients who are new to PV outsourcing, or who have taken the bold step of transitioning work to a new PV vendor.
 We also routinely help our established partners navigate change in all its guises.

 Successful vendor relationships have many components, but one of the key factors is effective change management.
 Transparency, upfront goals, adoption of common quality and project risk management strategies, and milestone tracking are all vital in establishing and maintaining a strong partnership.